pokui/nsrc-gns3/README.md

 # Renegerating the hosts file

-This is easy:

 ```
-cndo/hosts.sh >default.addnhosts
+cd cndo
+make hosts
 ```

 # Regenerating cloud-init (nocloud) images

-These are attached to the Linux VMs as second disk, to configure them on startup with correct static IP addresses, username/password, apt-cacher proxy config etc.  Hence there is a separate one for each instance of the VM within the topology.
+These are attached to the Linux VMs as second disk, to configure them on startup with correct static IP addresses, username/password, apt-cacher proxy config etc.  A separate disk image is create for each instance of the VM within the topology (since they have different IP addresses).

+Change directory into the relevant topology:

 ```
-make noc-nocloud   # OR:
-make cndo-nocloud  # OR:
+cd [noc|cndo|nmm]
-make nmm-nocloud
+make nocloud
 ```

-The output images are written to `noc/nocloud/`, `cndo/nocloud/` or `nmm/nocloud/` respectively.
+The output images are written to a `nocloud/` subdirectory.

 The filename intentionally includes part of the md5sum, to distinguish the different versions.
 Therefore, if you ever change these, you will need to